 (The symbol ∓ is much less common than ±.
-It must means that if you take the the + sign in the quadratic formula, take the – sign above, and vice versa.)
+It just means that if you take the + sign in the quadratic formula, take the – sign above, and vice versa.)

 When we multiply by the expression above and simplify we get

 Let’s code this up in Python and try it out.

 def quadratic2(a, b, c): r = sqrt(b**2 - 4*a*c) return (2*c/(-b - r), 2*c/(-b+r)) print( quadratic2(1, 1e8, 1) )

 So is our new quadratic equation better?
 It gives the right answer for the first root, exact to within machine precision.
 But now the second root is wrong by 34%.
 Why is the second root wrong?
 Same reason as before: we subtracted two nearly equal numbers!